 Use just one shade of grey and your room can feel flat and dull so it’s important to layer the shades, one on top of the other.
 Start with a base layer, a grey that really inspires you, and add different shades through furniture, soft furnishings and accessories.

 Don’t limit your love affair with grey to just wall colour, if you love this hue consider new furniture pieces in this shade to add a modern edge to your living room.
 Storage units are a great way to add in grey, and particularly good when you don’t want wood or white melamine.

 3. Mix grey paint with metallic accessories

 There’s nothing so glamorous as some beautiful gold accessories which, of course, pair well with a base palette of greys.
 Use different grey shades layered throughout the living room for your neutral backdrop, retaining the focus on the metallics and any other colour you choose to introduce.
 Keep it soft or add bold, bright accents; just ensure they don’t detract from the shine and sparkle of your metals.

 4. Create the perfect backdrop with grey living room walls

 With its charm and appeal lying in the ability to offer the best neutral base for interior décor, grey is the ideal shade with which to decorate your living room walls.
 Using a grey wallpaper or paint won’t intrude on the brighter accent colours if you use them; darker greys give them depth; paler greys help them to pop.

-Black and white doesn’t have to be a boring combination – when teamed with a pale grey, it can look exceptionally striking.
-Use soft greys on your living room walls, particularly when you want to accent details and original features, then add a mix of darker greys with black and white accessories.
-Mix them up to get the full impact of this dramatic scheme.
+Black and white doesn’t have to be a boring combination – when teamed with different layers of grey, it can look exceptionally striking.
+Use a deep grey on your living room walls, and then mix in plenty of black and white accessories to get the full impact of this dramatic scheme.